Thunchath Ezhuthachan Malayalam University: Other projects

 A study centre — Ezhuthachan Padana Kendram — is preparing an Ezhuthachan Lexicon and bringing out books on Ezhuthachan with a view to encouraging research on the great poet.

 Administrative structure

 The General Council is the supreme authority of the university.
 This body consists of 26 ex officio members, 10 nominated members, and 10 elected members.
-The chief executive body is the Executive Committee consisting of six ex officio members, three elected members and three nominated members.
-The chancellor of the university is the governor of Kerala and the pro-chancellor is the minister of education of Kerala.
+The chief executive body is the executive committee consisting of six ex officio members, three elected members and three nominated members.
+The chancellor of the university is the governor of Kerala and the pro-chancellor is the minister of higher education of Kerala.

 Powers and functions

 The university website specifies its powers and functions: